epi-project/brane-documentation/specification/src/implementation/bird_eye.md

 ## The components of Brane
-To realise the structure explained above, Brane defines a number of conceptual _components_ which implement the services required for proper functionality.
-However, note that they are conceptual; multiple components may be implemented by a single physical service, or one component may be implemented by multiple physical services.
-The components merely highlight the aspects needed from every _node_, i.e., orchestrator and domains, in the system.
+The Brane framework is defined in terms of _components_, each of which has separate responsibilities in achieving the functionality of the framework as a whole.
+They could be thought of as services, but components are more high-level; in practise, a component can be implemented by many services, or a single service may implement multiple components.

+Because Brane is federated, the components are grouped similarly.
+There are _central components_, which live in the orchestrator and work on processing workflows and emitting (compute) events; and there are _local components_ that live in each domain and work on processing the emitted events.

 An overview of the components can be found in **Figure 3**.